Glencore: 2011: financial and accounting manipulations

 In 2011, five non-government organisations filed a complaint to the OECD against a subsidiary of Glencore over allegations that a mine it owns in Zambia may not be paying enough tax on its profits.
 This complaint was due to alleged financial and accounting manipulations that had been supposedly performed by the two companies' subsidiary, Mopani Copper Mines Plc (MCM), to evade taxation in Zambia.

 A draft Grant Thornton report alleged that tax avoidance by Glencore in Zambia cost the Zambian Government hundreds of millions of dollars in lost revenue.
 The avoidance was allegedly facilitated through transfer pricing and inflated costs at Glencore's Mopani Copper Mine, which is controlled through the British Virgin Islands, a recognised tax haven.
 Glencore and its own auditor, Deloitte, rejected these allegations.
-As of 2013, Glencore’s payments to Zambia’s government had increased.
+As of 2013, Glencore's payments to Zambia's government had increased.

-Due to weak global prices for the assets Glencore owned, particularly coal and copper producers, and for the commodities in which Glencore traded, the company showed a net operating loss of $676 million for the first half of 2015, and the company’s stocks fell, as a result.
-Concerns cited by financial analysts to explain the falling stock price included a weak global commodity market and Glencore's high level of debt, $30 billion.
+Due to weak global prices for the assets Glencore owned, particularly coal and copper producers, and for the commodities in which Glencore traded, the company showed a net operating loss of $676 million for the first half of 2015, and the company's stocks fell, as a result.
+Concerns cited by financial analysts to explain the falling stock price included a weak global commodity market and Glencore's high level of debt $30 billion.
 The company reduced its debt by selling off stock and assets.

 2011: associations with other mining companies

 Along with several other major coal producers, Glencore is also a large shareholder in globalCOAL, the online physical coal trading platform.
-The board of globalCOAL contains a number of power utility shareholders.
-Relationships also exist with Century Aluminum Co.
-(CENX; 44% economic ownership interest)) in the US; Glencore partial subsidiary Minara Resources Ltd (AU:MRE), a 70.5% stake in one of Australia's top three nickel producers); and 8.8% in United Company Rusal (HK:486), the Russian aluminium giant that went public in 2010.
+As of 2011, the board of globalCOAL contained a number of power utility shareholders.
+Relationships also existed with Century Aluminum Co.
+(CENX; 44% economic ownership interest) in the US; Glencore partial subsidiary Minara Resources, a 70.5% stake in one of Australia's top three nickel producers and 8.8% in United Company Rusal (HK:486), the Russian aluminium giant that went public in 2010.

-In mid-2011, Century was called "one of the most harrowing stocks of the past few years" but identified as a risky but potentially profitable investment for the future.
+In May 2011, Century was called "one of the most harrowing stocks of the past few years" but identified as a risky but potentially profitable investment for the future.